 7. Keep it cool.
 Because there’s limited oven space on Thanksgiving Day, I like to include at least one cold or room temperature side dish on the menu.
 This Broccoli Salad with Cabot Cheddar and Bacon is a family favorite at Thanksgiving…or any time of the year. ~Regan Jones, Nutrition Consultant

 8. Make it light and sweet.
 I love dessert, but at Thanksgiving, when the main course is the star of the show, I like to end the meal with something sweet but light, like these Krebs Organic Dairy Farm’s Blueberry-Lemon Cheesecake Squares.
 I cut the pieces in different sizes from bite sized to generous to suit any appetite. ~Sara Wing, Health Program Director

 9. Walk it off.
 Part of my family’s Thanksgiving tradition is taking a long walk to the beach after dinner but before cleanup.
-We bundle up (it’s usually pretty chilly in Maine on Thanksgiving Day), grab the dogs and walk off some off those T-day calories.
+We bundle up (it’s usually pretty chilly in Maine on Thanksgiving Day), grab the dogs and enjoy a walk outside.
 It is a great way to end a lovely meal. ~Candace Karu, Cabot’s Favorite Foodie

 10. Express gratitude.
 Have paper and pencils for everyone to write what each person is thankful for.
 Save these notes of gratitude in a jar to treasure over the years. ~Happy Thanksgiving from the Farm Families who own Cabot and the Cabot staffers who work with them!